4 Big Reasons to End On-Call Scheduling & What to Do Instead

-Be transparent about availability
+1. Be transparent about availability

 Go back to where you first began: your employees’ availability.
 Talk to your staff and get an updated timetable of their current commitments and capacity.
 Does your best server now have an evening class every Thursday?
 Write it down.

 Smarter scheduling starts with being realistic.
-Don’t set yourself and your employees up for failure by scheduling them during times they already told you they aren’t available.
+Don’t set your employees up for failure by scheduling them during times they already told you they aren’t available.
 If their outside commitments are during business hours or high-traffic shifts, have a conversation.
 See if there are ways to fill in the gaps and make sure the lines of communication are clear.

-Ground schedules in data
+2. Ground schedules in data

 You’re never going to be able to schedule away the unexpected.
 But the more you know, the better you can prepare.
 You already know your employees’ availability, so now’s the time to start taking shift notes.
 Are there days you’re consistently understaffed compared to others?
 Have one employee who fails to appear or show up on time?
 Are construction, back to school, or other outside events impacting revenue and foot traffic?

 Data can allow you to notice trends over time and schedule for or against them, in longer and longer cycles.
 And as a business owner, you have plenty of data at your fingerprints: check your employee timekeeping system to look at attendance patterns, examine your POS to find out who is performing well and when, and to see who is struggling.
 Then, stack your shifts accordingly.

-Post schedules earlier in advance
+3. Post schedules earlier in advance

 If you can forecast your staffing needs for the next month, you can begin building appropriate schedules to match.
 The sooner employees know what their schedule is, the sooner they can let you know of any potential conflicts or swap shifts with a coworker.
 There will be less calling out the day of, leading to fewer over- or understaffed shifts and less time on the phone frantically searching for a replacement.